70aa-editCROPSQUARE2.jpg

 Race against dementia-dementia australia research foundation postdoctoral fellow

-Kunle uses single-molecule imaging to study the normal and pathological role of TDP-43 in cells.
+Kunle uses single-molecule imaging to study the normal and pathological role of TDP-43 in cells, at QBI.
 He completed his PhD at QBI investigating how general anaesthestics attenuate neuronal communication, and was a postdoctoral fellow at the Flanders Institute of Biotechnology (VIB), Belgium, investigating synaptic autophagy in Parkinson’s disease.

-Matisse uses CRISPR/Cas9 gene editing technology and high throughput microscopy to identify regulators of TDP-43 pathology and toxicity.
+Matisse employed CRISPR/Cas9 gene editing technology and high throughput microscopy to identify regulators of TDP-43 pathology and toxicity.
+Her PhD was conferred in 2025, from The University of Queensland.

 Elise Kellett